GeorgeSapkin/monady/README.md

 ### Maybe, Just and Nothing

-`maybe` resolves to either `just` or `nothing` depending on whether a value is passed to the type constructor. `Nothing` is not thenable.
+`maybe` resolves to either `just` or `nothing` depending on whether a value is passed to the type constructor. `nothing` is not thenable.

 #### `maybe(x)` type constructor
 #### `just(x)`